 First, you’re free to use the new Marcus Insights app.
 You don’t need to be a customer of Marcus by Goldman Sachs to use the new app.
 You will, however, need to relink your bank accounts to continue using it.

-It’ll still offer much the same functionality and probably look the same, too, except any of the customized financial product recommendations will probably now point you towards loans and savings accounts from Marcus by Goldman Sachs.
+It’ll still offer much the same functionality and probably look the same, too.
+The main difference will be that the customized financial product recommendations will point you toward products offered by Goldman Sachs.
 It wouldn’t make sense for the bank to be pointing you towards its competitors, after all.

 Switch to Another App